Anti-surface warfare: Surface ASuW

-Most naval vessels today are equipped with long range anti-surface missiles such as Harpoon and Exocet which are capable of crippling or destroying enemy ships with a single hit.
+Most naval vessels today are equipped with long range anti-surface missiles such as Brahmos, Harpoon and Exocet which are capable of crippling or destroying enemy ships with a single hit.
 These can be fired from vertical launch systems or from stand alone launch tubes and are designed to attack other warships.
 Smaller ships such as the US Navy's littoral combat ship make use of smaller missiles, such as the AGM-114 Hellfire, in the surface-to-surface role that are less suited to attack warships but are still dangerous against fast attack craft or smugglers and pirates as well as land targets.

 A surface ship has several key disadvantages as a ship-to-ship missile platform compared to other combatants.
 Being close to the surface substantially reduces radar range due to the radar horizon which makes it harder to find targets and decreases the maximum range that a missile could be usefully launched at.
 Also, launching from low altitude costs more fuel than air launch, further decreasing a missile's potential range.
 However ships can carry far more missiles than any other platform and are thus able to attack more targets or continue an engagement for longer than other platforms.

 While ships do retain a robust anti-ship missile armament the ubiquity of such missiles makes an engagement with anti-ship missiles between surface ships fairly unlikely because for one ship to launch its missiles it would have to bring itself within range of the enemy's missiles.
 Even with surprise the flight time of such missiles is long enough for an enemy to return fire before being hit, making such an engagement extremely dangerous without some additional advantage.
 The Battle of Latakia during the Yom Kippur War saw Israeli missile boats sink an equal number of Syrian boats by using electronic counter measures and chaff to successfully avoid missile fire, but modern missiles typically have additional guidance systems that make such defences much less effective.
 In a modern conflict anti-surface missiles would more likely be used against merchant shipping or auxiliary ships and only against similarly armed vessels when no other weapons are available.
 The arrival of networked weapon systems do potentially offer surface-to-surface missiles way to launch, using radar data from an aircraft or UAV to target missiles over the horizon and engage ships without exposing the launcher to retaliation although such systems are yet to be deployed.